USDA FoodKeeper – Cold Storage Guidelines

 Cheddar cheese, Double Gloucester cheese

 Over time, Gloucester Cheese can degrade in quality by losing moisture, developing mold, and experiencing flavor changes.
-The expiration date indicates when the cheese may no longer be safe to consume due to potential pathogen growth.
+The dates are manufacturer guidance and not absolute safety indicators to consume due to potential pathogen growth.
 However, the best quality of the cheese is maintained when consumed within a reasonable time frame after opening, as prolonged storage can affect taste and texture.

 To check if opened Gloucester cheese has spoiled, look for any signs of mold, an off smell like ammonia or sourness, and a slimy or discolored texture.
 If you notice any of these indicators, it's best to discard the cheese to avoid potential foodborne illness.